Ty France Preview, Player Props: Mariners vs. Rangers

-Saturday, Ty France (.432 slugging percentage past 10 games, including two home runs) and the Seattle Mariners play the Texas Rangers.
-First pitch is at 7:15 PM ET.
+On Sunday, Ty France (.421 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 3:10 PM ET.

 Sportsbook Promo Codes